hsnlab-iot/TargetX-ros2bandit/README.md

 - **`test-control/`** – A simulated control node publishing mock control signals.
 - **`test-robot/`** – A simulated robot that publishes video and TF data.

+(See the READMEs in the subfolders for further details.)

 ## Usage Overview

 This system is designed to demonstrate the runtime blocking/unblocking of ROS 2 topics using dynamic policies and ZeroMQ-based coordination.
 The RMW wrapper `rmw_bandit` intercepts publishing and enables per-topic filtering.